 Vision loss severely debilitates the quality of life for many Canadians, preventing patients from working, using smartphones and computers, and basic life experiences that millions of Canadians take for granted.
 It is a problem that impacts one in seven Canadians who will experience vision disease at some point in their life.

-But what many Canadians don't know is that Canada vision care insurance is more affordable than the regular cost of eyeglasses or contact lenses and maintenance.
+But what many Canadians don't know is that insurance for vision care in Canada is more affordable than the regular cost of eyeglasses or contact lenses and maintenance.

 Discover for yourself how attainable vision care can be for you and explore the best vision care insurance Canada has to offer.

 But most Canadians need to pay extra for vision care.
 Those costs can be significant if you are one of the one in seven Canadians with an eye disorder or disease.

 Most provincial health care programs are very similar in terms, though specifics will vary.